 In January 2021, the U.S. Department of Treasury (the "Treasury Department") and FHFA announced an agreement to amend the preferred stock purchase agreements between the Treasury Department and the GSEs, originally entered into in September 2008, in order to, among other things, codify several existing FHFA conservatorship practices for the GSEs and outline a plan for the Treasury Department, in consultation with FHFA, to develop a proposal for continued GSE reform.
 If any GSE reform is adopted, whether through legislation or administrative action, it could impact the current role of private mortgage insurance as credit enhancement, including its reduction or elimination.
 Passage and timing of any comprehensive GSE reform or incremental change (legislative or administrative) is uncertain, making the actual impact on the mortgage insurance industry difficult to predict.
-Any such changes that come to pass could have a material adverse impact on the Company.
+Furthermore, the FHFA and/or the GSEs could chose to reduce the amount of CRT protection purchased on their loan portfolios, which could reduce the CRT investment opportunities available for reinsurers.
+Future legislative, administrative or changes to business practices related to the use or requirement for credit enhancement could have a material adverse impact on the Company.

 The PMIERs apply to Arch Mortgage Insurance Company and United Guaranty Residential Insurance Company, which are GSE-approved mortgage insurers ("eligible mortgage insurers").
 The PMIERs impose limitations on the type of risk insured, the forms and insurance policies issued, standards for the geographic and customer diversification of risk, acceptable underwriting practices, quality assurance, loss mitigation, claims handling, standards for certain reinsurance cessions and financial requirements, among other things.
-The financial requirements require a mortgage insurer's available assets, which generally include only the most liquid assets, to meet or exceed "minimum required"

-assets" as of each quarter end.
+The financial requirements require a mortgage insurer's available assets to meet or exceed "minimum required assets" as of each quarter end.
 Arch MI U.S.'s minimum required assets under the PMIERs will be determined, in part, by the particular risk profiles of the loans it insures.
 If, absent other changes, Arch MI U.S.'s mix of business changes to include more loans with higher loan-to-value ratios or lower credit scores, it will have a higher minimum required asset amount under the PMIERs and, accordingly, be required to hold more capital in order to maintain GSE eligibility.
-Our eligible mortgage insurers each satisfied the PMIERs' financial requirements as of December 31, 2022.
+Our eligible mortgage insurers each satisfied the PMIERs' financial requirements as of December 31, 2023.
 While we intend to continue to comply with these requirements, there can be no assurance that the GSEs will not change the PMIERs or that Arch Mortgage Insurance Company or United Guaranty Residential Insurance Company will continue as eligible mortgage insurers.
 If either or both of the GSEs were to cease to consider Arch Mortgage Insurance Company or United Guaranty Residential Insurance Company as eligible mortgage insurers and, therefore, cease accepting our mortgage insurance products, our results of operations and financial condition would be adversely affected.

-The implementation of the Basel III Capital Accord and FHFA's Enterprise Capital Rule may adversely affect the use of mortgage insurance and CRT opportunities.
+The implementation of the Basel III Capital Accord and FHFA's Enterprise Regulator Capital Framework may adversely affect the use of mortgage insurance and CRT opportunities.